jackyzha0/jackyzha0.github.io/content/thoughts/interviews-and-data-recording.md

 		-   range of answers to demo questions is predictable: offer a predefined list
 		-   interval doesn't have to be equal in all cases, depends on what you want to know
 		-   mention how many boxes to check, be consistent with ascending/descending order
-	-   likert and semantic differential scale
+	-   Likert and semantic differential scale
 		-   used for measuring opinions, attitudes, and beliefs
 		-   widely used for evaluating user satisfaction
-		-   likert: a five, seven, or nine-point agreement scale used to measure respondents' agreement with various statements
+		-   Likert: a five, seven, or nine-point agreement scale used to measure respondents' agreement with various statements
 		-   semantic differential scale: rely on choosing pairs of adjectives to explore a range of bipolar attitudes about particular opinions
 	-   ranked (closed)
 		-   respondent places ordering on items in a list